16 Super Summer Camps

 From coding, cooking and theater to fun in the great outdoors, these camps are sure to inspire smiles.
 Register now before they fill up.

-It may only be January, but summer camps fill up fast in this town, and some have already opened for registration.
+Temps may be chilly, but the heat is on to register for summer camps.
+They fill up fast in this area, and some have already opened for registration.
 Trying to get a handle on the vast array of options in and around Arlington?
-Here are more than a dozen day camps where kids from tots to teens can thrive.
+Here are 25 day camps where kids from tots to teens and with all abilities can thrive.

 Arlington Parks and Recreation offers camps in athletics, performing arts and more.
 (Photo courtesy of Arlington County Parks and Recreation)